 There are a few times each year when we give serious consideration to change – at a personal, local and global level.
 Spring is a time when we think about cleaning, getting organized and decluttering our homes.
-Birthdays are often a time of personal contemplation.

 The great news is that we can unclutter our homes while actually making a tangible difference for the environment.
 We all have old electronics in our homes, whether they’re broken, obsolete or just something we no longer use.
 The most recent stats show 80% of Canadians have unused electronics at home – whether it’s the huge old TV shoved away in the garage, the obsolete desktop computer sitting in a corner of the basement or the drawer full of old cell phones.
 All of our old electronics are filled with resources that can be recovered and reused.
 When we’re all thinking about climate change and the environment around us, it’s important to start thinking that just about anything with a plug will soon be recyclable.